Share

 Brand New Lyle & Scott Argyle Knit Jumpers – Exclusively at RD1 Clothing

 We’ve just had an exciting delivery at RD1 Clothing and this one’s something truly special.
-The Lyle & Scott Lambswool Blend Argyle V-Neck Jumpers have landed, and we’re proud to say we’re currently the only retailer in the UK stocking this style.
+The Lyle & Scott Lambswool Blend Argyle V-Neck Jumpers have landed, and we’re proud to say we’re currently the only fashion retailer in the UK stocking this style.
 These are rare finds for anyone who appreciates the perfect mix of heritage knitwear and terrace culture.

-And keep your eyes peeled two brand-new colour ways will be dropping soon in November/ December.
+And keep your eyes peeled two brand-new colour ways will be dropping soon in November/ December 2025.

 A classic Lyle & Scott Argyle V-Neck Jumper in a soft lambswool blend, finished in oatmeal with sage accents.
 Featuring the iconic Golden Eagle, this heritage knit brings 80s casual style back to life.